mlnrt/incident-response-and-forensic/README.md

 * Create SSH Key Pairs for your EC2 instances (In the __EC2 console__, go to __Network & Security__ > __Key Pairs__).
 The same key will be installed on all instances (bastion host and Nginx web app instances).
 Extract the private key from the key pair in the OpenSSH format.
 * If you choose to enable VPC Flow Logs to S3, have a bucket ready for it
 * Prepare a S3 bucket where the outputs of the forensic analysis will be stored
-* Check the AMI name in your region of the AWS Ubuntu Server 18.04 LTS
+* Check the AMI name in your region of the Ubuntu Server 18.04 LTS
 ![](images/ami-name.jpg)

 # The demo envrionment